Offirmo/offirmo-monorepo--2021-legacy/9-oh-my-rpg/NOTES--content.md

 https://www.rd.com/list/almost-extinct-words/

 Understanding the 12 Stages of Burnout
 Psychologists Herbert Freudenberger and Gail North developed the 12-stage model of burnout that affects so many professionals today:
-* The Compulsion to Prove Oneself:feeling like you constantly have to demonstrate your worth
+* The Compulsion to Prove Oneself: feeling like you constantly have to demonstrate your worth
 * Working Harder:becoming a work “addict”
-* Neglecting Needs:not sleeping or eating well, lack of social interaction
+* Neglecting Needs: not sleeping or eating well, lack of social interaction
-* Displacement of Conflicts:blaming others or your situation for all of your problems, including your stress level
+* Displacement of Conflicts: blaming others or your situation for all of your problems, including your stress level
 * Revision of Values: your friends and family are no longer as important as your work
 * Denial of Emerging Problems: intolerance; perceiving others at work as stupid, lazy, demanding, or undisciplined
 * Withdrawal: avoiding or dreading social interaction, using alcohol or drugs to try to feel relief from stress
 * Odd Behavioral Changes: changes in behavior such as impatience, aggression, and snapping at friends and family
-* Depersonalization:feeling detached – seeing neither yourself nor others as valuable
+* Depersonalization: feeling detached – seeing neither yourself nor others as valuable
 * Inner Emptiness: feeling empty inside and to overcome this, looking for activity such as overeating, sex, alcohol, or drugs
 * Depression: feeling lost and unsure, exhausted, future feels bleak and dark
 * Burnout Syndrome: can include total mental and physical collapse; time for full medical attention.